syscl/LinuxLand/README.md

 Recommend style set to ```Dots```, and the rest are the same as Ubuntu dash-to-dock.

+But if this is not enough to reset all settings, try to remove and reinstall the whole directories under ```/usr/share/gnome-shell/extensions```

 # Sublime text as default editor